codeigniter4/CodeIgniter4/user_guide_src/source/testing/feature.rst

 The Test Class
 ==============

-Feature testing requires that all of your test classes use the ``CodeIgniter\Test\DatabaseTestCase`` and ``CodeIgniter\Test\FeatureTestTrait`` traits.
+Feature testing requires that all of your test classes use the ``CodeIgniter\Test\DatabaseTestTrait`` and ``CodeIgniter\Test\FeatureTestTrait`` traits.
 Since these testing tools rely on proper database staging you must always ensure that ``parent::setUp()`` and ``parent::tearDown()`` are called if you implement your own methods.